solidfi/persona-ios/README.md

 1. Launch `Xcode` and open the project `PersonaSample/PersonaSample.xcodeproj`
 2. Run in Simulator
 ```

+## Parameters
-In order to start building and running the Persona sample, you'll need 'enquiry-url' to open in Webview.
+In order to start building and running the Persona sample, you'll need _'enquiry-url'_ to open in Webview.

-In a real-life integration, the 'enquiry-url' would have to be requested from idv-submit api.
+In a real-life integration, the _'enquiry-url'_ would have to be requested from idv-submit api.

 ## Tooling
 - iOS 13.0 +